 A good gas grill is also expensive.
 If you’re satisfied with nothing but top-of-the-line models with all the trimmings, expect your expenses to reach well into the thousands.
-Last but by no means least, a common complaint about gas grills is that the food they cook tastes bland in comparison to the richly flavored delicacies that you can make with pellets or charcoal.
+Last but not least, a common complaint about gas grills is that the food they cook tastes bland compared to the richly flavored delicacies you can make with pellets or charcoal.

 You can read more about gas grills in my “What Is A Propane Gas Grill? – An Introduction To Outdoor Propane Gas Grills And Their Many Options” guide.

-Both types of grills are able to do a fine job of thoroughly cooking the food you put on them—that is a given.
+Both types of grills can do a fine job of thoroughly cooking the food you put on them—that is a given.
 From here on, however, things start to get complicated and have as much to do with your lifestyle choices, budget constraints, and taste preferences as they do with the grills’ actual features.

 For those of you who enjoy the occasional, meticulously planned meal full of different flavors, the pellet grill sweeps the competition away.
 Conversely, if speed, convenience, and volume are at the top of your grilling needs list, gas grills offer the advantage you need to satisfy all three every time.

-Whichever model you choose, be prepared to make a number of compromises, but rest assured that great-tasting food won’t be one of them.
+Whichever model you choose, be prepared to make several compromises, but rest assured that great-tasting food won’t be one of them.

 And The Winner Is?

-As always, if you or someone you know could benefit from this article on Pellet Grill vs Gas Grill cooking, or you find this information useful, please consider sharing it with your grilling friends or on social media!
+As always, if you or someone you know could benefit from this article on Pellet Grill vs. Gas Grill cooking, or if you find this information useful, please consider sharing it with your grilling friends or on social media!